Wildsong/geoserver-compose/README.md

 Once you do that when you hit the server with a WMS request, you will need to add "tiled=true" to the URL for it to work.

+### nginx

+The static content service by nginx is in a named volume.
+So if you add content to the volume it will persist.

+There is a README.md for nginx in the nginx directory.